NEZNAMY/TAB/.github/wiki/feature_guide_conditional_placeholders.md

   serverName:
     conditions:
       - "%server%=lobby"
-    yes: "You are in the lobby"
+    true: "You are in the lobby"
-    no: "You are not in lobby"
+    false: "You are not in lobby"
 ```

 Use with `%condition:serverName%`